 I am sure the guys at Blitzortung will continue to update the firmware for the controllers as well as the website with some APIs or more functionality.

-However, more participants are needed, with only 1151 stations present (at time of writing), many more are needed to improve the coverage and accuracy of the system.
+However, more participants are needed, with only ~1200 stations present, many more are needed to improve the coverage and accuracy of the system globally.

 - 24th August 2014 - First Published.